-We talked to company manager Aurélien Levy and front-end developer Hidde de Vries about accessibility, better known as a11y.
-Topics under the spotlight were the current state of web accessibility, the reasons why the number of accessible websites is so low right now, and the ways that can be fixed.
-An accessibility specialist and a web developer, de Vries has lots of experience building accessible websites, for clients like Mozilla, the Dutch government and the City of The Hague, while Levy is one of the authors of the French Accessibility Guidelines (RGAA) and has worked on integrating accessibility within the production workflows of both private companies and government departments.
+At the December 2019 edition of dotCSS, Behind the Code took the chance to collar company manager Aurélien Levy and front-end developer Hidde de Vries to see what they had to say about accessibility, better known as a11y.
+Topics under the spotlight were the current state of web accessibility, the reasons why the number of accessible websites is so low right now, and the ways that could be fixed.
+An accessibility specialist and a web developer, de Vries has lots of experience building accessible websites: His roster of clients includes Mozilla, the Dutch government, and the city of The Hague.
+Levy, meanwhile, is one of the authors of the French Accessibility Guidelines (RGAA) and has worked on integrating accessibility within the production workflows of both private companies and government departments.

 Please explain why accessibility is important to you.

 Aurélien Levy: I’m the manager of Temesis, a company based in Paris that works mainly on accessibility, but also, on everything related to corporate social responsibility in the digital arena.
 Accessibility is a subject that I first became interested in while working on the website of a motor-disability association, Association des Paralysés de France [now APF France handicap].
 I immediately found accessibility very interesting because it combines human, design, and technical aspects.

 Hidde de Vries: I’ve been a front-end developer for more than 10 years.
 I originally got interested in accessibility, because my first boss was involved with the Dutch web guidelines.
 This meant that the first time I made a website professionally, I had to work according to accessibility standards.
 And, for me, accessibility achieves the goal of the web in a way, because the web is meant to be for everyone.
 As a developer, I know that’s technically possible, so I feel a certain drive to make that happen.

 What does accessibility actually mean in the context of websites?